HTMOT : Hierarchical Topic Modelling Over Time: Experimental setup

 \subsection{Dataset}

-To perform our experiments, we crawled \footnote{The crawling was performed using Python with the help of the BeautifulSoup library.} 62k articles from the Digital Trends \footnote{https://www.digitaltrends.com/} archives from 2015 to 2020.
+To perform our experiments, we crawled \footnote{The crawling was performed using Python with the help of the BeautifulSoup library.} 62k articles from the Digital Trends \footnote{\url{https://www.digitaltrends.com/}.} archives from 2015 to 2020.
 This news website is mainly focused on technological news but also contain general news.
-It includes news about hardware, software and related companies but also space exploration and COVID-19.
-For all articles, we extracted the text, title, category and timestamp.
+For all articles, we extracted the text, title and timestamp.

-We discarded articles from the "deals" category as they cannot be considered as news articles, but are instead advertisements containing mostly URLs.
-We also discarded articles containing less than 500 characters.
-For the remaining articles, we concatenated the title and text.

-Next, we removed common editor's sentences such as "\textit{we strive to help our readers find the best deals on quality products and services, and we choose what we cover carefully and independently.}." and common journalistic phrases such as "\textit{digital trends has reached out to}".
-Various other pre-processing steps were also applied: \begin{itemize} \item We extracted entities with the following tags using Spacy's NER: \begin{itemize} \item Person, Norp, Fac, Org, Gpe, Loc, Product, Event, Work\_Of\_Art, Law, Language. \end{itemize} \item Non-alphabetical characters were discarded. \item POS was applied on the rest of the document and only words with the following tags were extracted: \begin{itemize} \item ADJ, NOUN, VERB,INTJ, ADV. \end{itemize} \item Words with the "PROPN" POS tag were also extracted to cover some entities that spacy's NER missed. \end{itemize} Finally, infrequent words were removed if they occurred more in one document than in the rest of the corpus.
+The timestamps are mapped to a number between 0 and 1 which corresponds to the domain of the beta distribution used.
+Hence, 0 corresponds to the earliest date of a document in the corpus and 1 corresponds to the latest.

+We cleaned the data as follows.
+First, we removed common editor's sentences such as "\textit{we strive to help our readers ....}".
+Then, we relied on Spacy's NER and POS to filter relevant tokens.
+Precisely, we kept specific kinds of entities (Person, Norp, Fac, Org, Gpe, Loc, Product, Event, Work\_Of\_Art, Law, Language) and POS elements (ADJ, NOUN, VERB,INTJ, ADV).
+Finally, lemmatization was also applied.

-A good pre-processing procedure is essential for the interpretability of topics as shown in \cite{martin-johnson-2015-efficient}.
-We believe interpretability is of primary importance for topic models which is why we extracted entities to help understand topics.
+A good pre-processing procedure is essential for the interpretability of topics as shown in \citep{martin-johnson-2015-efficient}.
+Hence, our extraction of named entities aims at enhancing the topics' interpretability by showing actors in the topic such as personalities and companies.
 The training algorithm will not discriminate between words and entities but the visualization interface does.
 This means that a topic is no longer displayed as a simple list of words but is instead represented by a list of words and a list of entities.
-This greatly impacts the interpretability of topics as the entities shows actors in the topic such as personalities and companies.

-We perform our experiments on two datasets, viz: the full dataset of 62K news articles and a subset containing articles only of the previous year (i.e. 2020) with 5k articles.
-Our aim in doing so was to compare the convergence speed with respect to the dataset size.
-Additionally, focusing on a specific year provides a more focused and fine-grained analysis for environment scanning.
-Hence unless otherwise stated, all results presented will be about the subset corresponding to the year 2020.